remote construction site protection los angeles valley alarm solar powered mobile trailer pole cameras rural location

 Castaic Industrial Site: Mobile Trailer Deployment

 The solar-powered trailer operated continuously from day one.
 Four night-color cameras provided perimeter coverage.
 AI analytics filtered environmental motion from genuine threats.
 Two-way audio speakers enabled live intervention when suspicious activity was detected.
-And cellular connectivity maintained communication with monitoring centers despite weak signal strength in the area.
+Cellular connectivity maintained communication with monitoring centers despite weak signal strength in the area.

 This deployment joined hundreds of similar installations across LA County and the Inland Empire where contractors protect temporary projects, remote operations, and early-phase construction using mobile surveillance that doesn't depend on site infrastructure.